-Edited by Ian Gabriel T. Tolledo, Anonymous, Eng, Christine dela Cruz and 1 other
+Edited by Ian Gabriel T. Tolledo, Eng, Christine dela Cruz, Grimm

 Caring for our whole body means being careful about what you eat, but also what you do and take to treat sickness like the common cold.
 Natural treatments are safer, healthier choices.
 Natural treatments using only tea and honey coupled with handy tissues are free from artificial chemical additives and are made of all natural and ingredients derived from nature.
 Be careful about some other cheap tea and honey that say they are natural, but only contain a trace amount of natural ingredients and are mainly composed of artificial chemicals.

 Our body seems heals faster when treated with natural methods as the immune system easily acknowledges and utilizes tea and honey's natural therapeutic effects.
 Did you know that you can quickly get rid of a cold with only tea, a tissue and honey?
 Read on!

 - 1 Using Tea and Honey for Cold Symptoms

 - 3 Questions and Answers

 Teas are amazing drinks!
 Many studies have proven that tea consumption is very healthy to the human body as it brings soothing effect and healing factor as well.
 Studies suggest that the poly-phenol substance of green tea has antioxidant properties that effectively help in healing our body against various sicknesses.
 It can also increase endurance in exercise by improving our fat metabolism.